-- Students will become familiar with the basic manual operation of film cameras and darkroom techniques. - Students will employ acquired technical knowledge in order to fulfill creative visual assignments that illustrate an understanding of principles of design, a sensitivity to quality of light, and technically sound photographic composition. - Students will be able to recognize, discuss, and critique various historical and contemporary photographic works of art. - To advance your understanding of the photographic image as a fine art form. - To master introductory photography techniques in support of creative output.
+- Students will become familiar with the basic manual operation of digital cameras. - Students will employ acquired technical knowledge in order to fulfill creative visual assignments that illustrate an understanding of principles of design, a sensitivity to quality of light, and technically sound photographic composition. - Students will be able to recognize, discuss, and critique various historical and contemporary photographic works of art. - Students will participate in weekly online class discussions and peer oriented critique sessions as facilitated by the instructor. - To advance your understanding of the photographic image as a fine art form.